-It’s our way of uniting our voices as scientists, bird-lovers, and beachgoers who are dedicated to reducing the threats posed to vulnerable beach-nesting birds.
+It's more than just a slogan.
+'Share the Love, #ShareTheShore' is Audubon's effort to protect nesting shorebirds like Piping Plovers and American Oystercatchers, and their teeny, tiny chicks.
+It’s our way of uniting our voices as scientists, bird-lovers, and beachgoers who are dedicated to reducing the threats posed to vulnerable species.

 Birds' survival depends on our actions, on the beach and off.
 If we want to enjoy their fun, fuzzy presence in the future, we have to educate our friends and family today.

 Vactioners, boaters, photographers, and general beach-lovers all enjoy nothing more than a sunny day on the coast.
 But before you grab the sunscreen and head to the beach, there are some other important things to consider.